-“Have you been ripped off for $100,000 by your builder?
-Let us help you get what you paid for!
-Chances are your home was not built properly to Code and you’ll pay $50,000 over the life of your home in extra energy bills.
-You may have health and structural problems caused by hidden shoddy workmanship and improper inspections by Code officials.
-At no cost to you, let us have your home checked to see if you are one of 1000s in Texas (name your State) where Codes are ignored.
-Call Saul…Continue
+“If your new home was not built properly to Code, you might pay $50,000 over the life of your home in extra energy bills.
+You may have health and structural problems caused by hidden hidden problems and improper inspections by Code officials.
+At no cost to you, let us have your home checked to see if you are one of 1000s in Texas (name your State) where Codes are ignored.”

 For building a home which is free from massive air pollutants, it is necessary to conduct a thorough examination of the air tightness testing inside ducts on the wall.
 Duct sealing, insulation and leakage are important points which are monitored by quality air testing solutions like Southern Assessors in UK.

 While examining air quality and pressure, the following must not be neglected:…Continue